PAST2212/zonethreat/README.md

 Written in Python 3.7

 TO DO:
-- Add more appropriate measures to make domain registrar and whois creation date lookups to give help for domain consolidation operations for specific TLDs / help to find companies forgotten domains / making classification tasks easier
+- Add more appropriate measures to give help for domain consolidation operations for specific TLDs / help to find companies forgotten domains / making classification tasks easier
 - Thinking about API Integration
 - Improve Performance